-ARTICLE VII 1 OPINIONS AND EXPERT TESTIMONY 2 3 RULE 701.
-OPINION TESTIMONY BY LAY WITNESS.
-If the witness is 4 not testifying as an expert, his a witness's testimony is not based on scientific, 5 technical, or other specialized knowledge within the scope of Rule 702, the witness's 6 testimony in the form of opinions or inferences is limited to those opinions or 7 inferences which that are (1) rationally based on the perception of the witness, and (2) 8 helpful to a clear understanding of his the witness's testimony or the determination of 9 a fact in issue.
-10 Reporter's Notes 11 This proposal for amending Rule 701 eliminates the gender-specific language 12 in the Rule and makes recommended stylistic changes.
-These are technical and no 13 change in substance is intended.
-14 The Drafting Committee also proposes adding a new provision that scientific, 15 technical, or other specialized knowledge may not form the basis for the opinions or 16 inferences of lay witnesses under Uniform Rule 701.
-The phrase "scientific, technical 17 or other specialized knowledge" is intended to have the same meaning as the identical 18 phrase in Uniform Rule 702.
-However, the language does not embrace "[t]he 19 prototypical example of the type of evidence contemplated by the adoption of Rule 20 701 relat[ing] to the appearance of persons or things, identity, the manner of conduct, 21 competency of a person, degrees of light or darkness, sound, size, weight, distance, and an endless number of items that cannot be described factually in words apart from 22 23 inferences."
+1 ARTICLE VII 2 OPINIONS AND EXPERT TESTIMONY 3 4 5 RULE 701.
+OPINION TESTIMONY BY LAY WITNESSES.
+If the a 6 witness' is not testifying as an expert, his testimony is not based on scientific, 7 technical, or other specialized knowledge the witness ' testimony in the form of 8 opinions or inferences is limited to those opinions or inferences which that are (1) 9 rationally based on the perception of the witness, and (2) helpful to a clear 10 understanding of his the witness ' testimony or the determination of a fact in issue.
+11 Reporter's Note 12 13 14 This proposal for amending Rule 701 eliminates the gender-specific language in the Rule and makes recommended stylistic changes.
+These are technical and no change in substance is intended.
+15 16 17 18 19 20 21 22 23 24 25 26 27 The Drafting Committee also proposes adding a new provision that scientific, technical, or other specialized knowledge may not form the basis for the opinions or inferences of lay witnesses under Uniform Rule 701.
+The phrase "scientific, technical or other specialized knowledge" is intended to have the same meaning as the identical phrase in Uniform Rule 702.
+However, the language does not embrace the Aprototypical example of the type of evidence contemplated by the adoption of Rule 701 relat[ing] to the appearance of persons or things, identity, the manner of conduct, competency of a person, degrees of light or darkness, sound, size, weight, distance, and an endless number of items that cannot be described factually in words apart from inferences.
 See Asplundh Mfg.
 Div. v.
-Benton Harbor Eng'g., 57 F.3d 1190, 1196 24 (3rd Cir.
+Benton Harbor Eng'g. , 57 F.3d 1190, 1196 (3rd Cir.
 1995).
-As observed by one state court, the distinction between lay and 25 expert witness testimony is that lay testimony "results from a process of reasoning familiar in everyday life" while expert testimony "results from a process of reasoning 26 27 which can be mastered only by specialists in the field."
-See State v.
-Brown, 836 28 S.W.2d 530, 549 (1992).
-29 A similar amendment to Rule 701 of the Federal Rules of Evidence has been proposed.
-It provides:
+28 29 30 31 The proposed amendment is based on a similar proposal to amend Rule 701 of the Federal Rules of Evidence now approved by the Advisory Committee, and is intended to eliminate the risk that the reliability requirements for the admissibility of scientific, technical, or specialized knowledge under Rule 702 will be evaded